Skip to content

 A SuperAdmin (whose JWT carries tenant=root) can scope a single request to another tenant.
 This is needed for cross-tenant admin operations like searching users in tenant X before starting impersonation.

 The kit implements this as post-auth middleware, not as a Finbuckle strategy — because the strategy chain runs before auth, it can’t tell whether the caller is actually the root user.
-The middleware lives in MultitenancyModule.ConfigureMiddleware; it runs after UseAuthentication, checks User.IsInRoot(), reads the tenant header, looks up the target, and replaces the TenantContext on the HttpContext.
+The middleware lives in MultitenancyModule.ConfigureMiddleware (which UseModuleMiddlewares runs right after UseAuthentication): it checks the caller’s tenant claim is root, reads the tenant header, looks the target up in the store, and swaps the resolved context via IMultiTenantContextSetter.

 Layer 2 — Data access